 The Need for Speed

-Your website’s performance also plays a role in Search Engine Ranking.
-Slow loading sights are penalized by search engine algorythms.
+Your website’s performance also plays a role in search engine ranking.
+Slow loading sites are penalized by search engine algorithms.
 Visitors are also less likely to wait for a site to load.
-Studies show that 50% of visitors will abandon your site if it takes more than 10 seconds to load*.
+A 2017 study by Google show that about 50% of visitors will abandon your site if it takes more than 3 seconds to load.
+See the study here.